Did You Pay Up Front to Get Stabbed in the Back?

 - USC Hospital Sues Kaiser over Nonpayment of Bill – Scott Glovsky quoted in the LA Times

 Like most people, you probably expect your insurance to cover you when you become ill or need a treatment or service.
 It can be extremely discouraging to receive a denial for a treatment or service your doctor has ordered—and that you need.
 Attorney Scott Glovsky has been taking on big insurance companies for two decades, helping people just like you in the process.
 Scott Glovsky got Kaiser Permanente to stop systematically denying Applied Behavioral Analysis and speech therapy to children with autism spectrum disorders.
-This decision impacted 45,000 kids with Kaiser insurance, providing a $9,290,000 settlement for class members and autism research.
-In this case, Scott was a finalist for the 2014 Consumer Attorney of the Year Award from the Consumer Attorneys of California.
-Scott also got Kaiser to provide more than 100,000 California members living with severe mental illness access to medically necessary residential treatment in a court-approved class action settlement.

-As you can see from the above, Scott Glovsky is the health insurance denial lawyer you need in your corner when it is time to fight a big insurance company.
-Scott can file your appeal with the internal processes of Kaiser Permanente, create a case before the state’s review board, or take your case to court to enforce a policy.
+As you can see from the above, Scott Glovsky is the Kaiser Permanente health insurance denial lawyer you need in your corner when it is time to fight a big insurance company.
+Scott can help you file an appeal with the internal processes of Kaiser Permanente, help create a case before the state’s review board, or take your case to court to enforce a policy.
 If Kaiser Permanente denied your health insurance claim, you need Scott Glovsky in your corner.
 Contact the Law Offices of Scott Glovsky today to find out how we can help you during this difficult time.
 We want to make sure you receive the treatment you need while ensuring Kaiser Permanente provides the coverage you were promised.